Quenty/NevermoreEngine/Modules/QuentyAdminCommands/readme.md

 ### Load client components

-In `StarterPlayer.StarterPlayerScripts` go ahead and load local commands.
+In `PlayerGui` go ahead and load local commands.
 Put this in a `LocalScript`

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")